ulric-collaco/ChatRTX/src/rag/how_it_works.md

 ### get_all_files
 gets the metadata of all chunks used to figure out what exists in the db as of now

+# watcher.py

+### on_created/on_modified
+using the watchdog libraries event handler keeps a watch for changes

+### process
+this function is the most important as this is the one which calls the ingestor to process files

+## Filewatcher Class
+its mainly a wrapper around watchdod library/ it contains a start and a stop function which checks if the dir exists and asks NotesHandler to watch that dir/ this class also creates its own instance of Ingestor